-As automobile companies move to become total system suppliers they are offering more than just transportation; they are offering constant connectivity with technologies like GPS and OnStar.
-Eventually they will include continuous internet connectivity, tracking and security systems.
+As automobile companies move to become total system suppliers, they are offering more than just transportation; they are offering constant connectivity with technologies like GPS and integrated telephony and satellite communications.
+Eventually it will include continuous internet connectivity, tracking and security systems.